taworn/tankdroid/README.md

 **tankdroid**
 --------

-[ON GOING] A battle city clone game.
+A battle city clone game.

 **Tools and Library Usage**